bodolawale/accounts/README.md

 --
 # Start
 first run migrations by doing `npm run migrate`
-then `npm run dev` to start locally
+then `npm run dev` to start locally.
 --
 # TESTS
 create a `.env.test.local` file in the root directory.